 - Contact points for the verification of maritime radio operator’s certificates, please click here

 - The Swiss regulator BAKOM has collected all information about maritime services in one document (January 2017 - in German)

-Inside of the ECC, maritime communication aspects are discussed in the Maritime Forum Group.
+Inside of the ECC, maritime communication aspects are discussed in the FM 58 - Maritime Group of WG FM.

 The current work programme of the FM 58 can be seen here.
 The work has led to the new draft ECC Decision (19)03 on the harmonised usage of the channels of the Radio Regulations Appendix 18 (transmitting frequencies in the VHF maritime mobile band).

 This is necessary because RR Appendix 18 requests amendments to be made by 1 January 2017 and 1 January 2019, while IMO in IMO circular MSC.1-Circ.1460-Rev.2 states that “VHF equipment, without prejudice to the arrangements contained in appendix 18 of the RR, should be updated so that following the first radio survey after 1 January 2024, at the earliest, it meets the arrangements which will be in force by then”.
 In addition, some regional VHF data exchange systems are supported by Asian and African countries and CEPT needs therefore to clarify the precise VHF channel usage in Europe and a common time schedule of the implementation period.

 5 The risk of dangerous traffic situations occurring due to unavailability of some VHF voice channels

 In 2021 some CEPT authorities and marine pilots noted that there is still equipment in use with a pre-set limitation of available VHF channels which is not in compliance with IMO circular MSC.1/Circ.1460/Rev.2 as well as by CEPT ECC Decision (19)03 (https://docdb.cept.org/download/907b31ea-4d89/ECCDec1903.pdf).